-New York City is known for its culinary delights that range from gourmet street food to Michelin rated fine-dining.
+New York City is known for its culinary delights ranging from gourmet street food to Michelin rated fine-dining.
 With the advent of social media, many New York eateries have upped their visual presentation game to offer food that is just as aesthetically pleasing as it is tasty.
 The better the food looks in pictures on social media, the more enthusiastic patrons are to flock to their establishment to snap a pic.
-Join me as I take on the ambitious task of trying out some of these picture perfect foodie spots.
+Join me as I take on the ambitious task of trying out some of these picture-perfect foodie spots.
 This New York Instagram Foodie Walking Tour will make it easy for you to visit five popular Instagram foodie spots.

 1. Wise Fish Poké: